Can Renovations or Construction Affect Home Insurance?

 Insurance implications

-Renovations may have cost implications long after the dust has settled; updates may impact your monthly insurance premiums.
-Certain additions like a pool, home office, unique design features, or kitchen and bathroom upgrades, may result in a higher insurance premium.
 In contrast, renovations that improve your home’s safety like a new roof, updated plumbing and wiring, a new air conditioner or furnace, or a home security system may reduce your home insurance rate.
 Some renovations or additions may also benefit from having extra or separate coverage — talk to your provider to customize your coverage to better suit you and your family.
-For instance, Onlia offers policyholders freedom with their coverage — they have the ability to access, customize, and manage their coverage online, anytime.
+For instance, Onlia offers policyholders freedom with their coverage — they can access, customize, and manage their coverage online, anytime.

 Home improvements that may increase insurance costs

 Kitchen and bathroom renovations: These projects account for around 80% of home renovations and are examples of great ways to drastically increase your home’s value.
-Before beginning on renovations, make sure to talk to your insurance provider for more details on how this can affect your policy.
+Before beginning renovations, make sure to talk to your insurance provider for more details on how this can affect your policy.

 Home-based business: Turning your bedroom, basement, or garage into a workspace or home business may require you to get home-based business insurance separate from your standard home coverage.